cronvel/coding-soccer/doc/frame.md

 			* position: Vector3D, position of the player
 			* vector: Vector3D, speed vector of the player
 		* facing: angle in radian, the direction the player is facing
+* events: array of events
+	* type: string, event code
+	* ... various key/value: data of the event